bknopp71/CS5040/README.md

 4. ***metadata.ipynb***

-This code builds and validates metadata for silver and non silver image datasets for machine learning models.
-It verifies files and extracts image metadata such as format, size, color mode, dimensions, and aspect ratio.
-All metadata is organized and exported to JSON and CSV formats for dataset validation and machine learning use.
+This notebook builds and validates metadata for silver and non-silver image datasets used in training machine learning models.
+It verifies image files and extracts key metadata, including format, file size, color mode, dimensions, and aspect ratio.
+All metadata is organized and exported to JSON and CSV formats to support dataset validation and downstream machine learning workflows.

 5. ***utility_JSON_conversion.ipynb***